Arrium: Financial difficulties and acquisition

+The company employed nearly 10,000 workers.

 The company, as Arrium Limited, accumulated huge debts and in 2015 it announced a full-year loss of AUD1.9 billion In April 2016, Arrium's directors placed the company into voluntary administration.
 Soon after that, to reduce Arrium's total debt of $2.8 billion, administrators signed a sale agreement for AUD1.6 billion to sell the Moly-Cop grinding media business – the company's only profitable division, which was not under administration.

 In September 2017, British-owned GFG Alliance acquired the Arrium Mining and Arrium Steel businesses, including Australia's main steel manufacturer and distributor, OneSteel.
 The OneSteel brand was changed to Liberty OneSteel and Arrium Mining was renamed SIMEC Mining.
 The acquisition also included the Australian reinforcing company, Austube Mills; the Australian rail stockist Emrails; and product brands such as Waratah and Cyclone.

+OneSteel lost A$120m in the 2017 financial year, and $195m in the following year.
+Gupta said that he had invested money in the company, including plans to upgrade the plant at Whyalla which included a A$700m solar, battery, and pumped hydro project to power the steelworks, via Zen Energy, another GFG Alliance subsidiary.

 Whyalla iron ore export

 In 2007, OneSteel commenced iron ore export from the port of Whyalla via transshipment.
 In October 2012, a new dual gauge railway balloon loop was commissioned at Whyalla with the purpose of increasing Arrium's iron ore export capacity to 12 million tonnes per annum.

 Arrium's iron ore export volumes from Whyalla peaked at 12.5 million tonnes per annum in 2013–14 and 2014–15.
 In March 2015, Arrium's Southern Iron project, which includes the Peculiar Knob mine, was mothballed.
 Export volumes were expected to drop to between 9 and 10 million tonnes in 2015–16 and again to between 6 and 8 million tonnes from 2017.
 In October 2015, the company announced that it was working with the South Australian government to facilitate third party use of the Whyalla harbour to make use of its excess capacity.

-Divisions

-The company had three primary reporting segments before September 2017: